 Children with ADHD (same as ADD or Attention Deficit/Hyperactivity Disorder) often have difficulty with social development.
-In fact, we know that the cortex of the brain in an ADHD may be three years behind his or her peers.
-This is very significant when you look at social development in kids with ADHD.
-Child psychologists have believed for years that children with ADHD are about 3 years behind their peers in social development.
-Think about it for a moment – this means that an 8 year-old in 3rd grade may have the social skills of a 5 year-old in Kindergarten.
+We know that the cortex of the brain in an ADHD child may be three years behind his or her peers; this is very significant when you look at the social development of these children.
+Think about it for a moment – this means that an 8-year-old in 3rd grade may have the social skills of a 5-year-old in kindergarten.
 Imagine how this gap becomes even more noticeable in middle school or high school.

-Remember that the three-year difference does not pertain to intellectual development, but to executive functions such as attention, concentration, emotional regulation, and flexibility.
-These are very important to the development of social skills.
-One of the key components to social skill development and practice is observation of others and picking up on social cues and social norms.
+Remember that the three-year difference does not pertain to intellectual development, but to executive functions such as attention, concentration, emotional regulation, and flexibility – all very important to the development of social skills.
+One of the key components of social skill development and practice is the observation of others as well as picking up on social cues and social norms.
 Without this ability, a child will have difficulty fitting in.
-A child who overreacts to situations due to poor emotional regulation or who can’t roll with changes in routine or rules set by the group due to rigidity will rate lower on the ever-present “popularity scale”.
+A child who overreacts to situations due to poor emotional regulation or who can’t roll with changes in routine or rules set by the group due to rigidity will rate lower on the ever-present “popularity scale.”

-Medication, behavior modification, or many forms of psychotherapy usually do not help ADHD kids improve their social skills.
-It takes a “coach” to recognize a child’s lagging skills that are making it difficult to learn social skills, as well as identify specific social settings where the difficulty occurs and then help the child to learn and apply those skills successfully.
+Medication, behavior modification, and many forms of psychotherapy usually do not help ADHD kids improve their social skills.
+It takes a “coach” to recognize a child’s lagging skills that are making it difficult to learn social skills, as well as identify specific social settings where the difficulty occurs, thus helping the child to learn and apply those skills successfully.
 Some research indicates that the best coach may be an informed parent who is being guided by a professional to help their child.
 While social skills groups might be helpful, there is a lot of evidence that one-on-one coaching works best.

 Related: ADHD Medications for Children

-When children have difficulty with social skills, it can be reflected in a number of ways including low self-esteem, avoidance of social situations, resistance to going to school, preferring to play with younger children or hang out with adults, being bullied, or being a bully.
-These are serious consequences that are easily and frequently attributed to other causes.
-Often by observing a child interacting with peers, a lack of social skills can be identified.
+When children have difficulty with social skills, it’s reflected in a number of ways, including low self-esteem, avoidance of social situations, resistance to going to school, preferring to play with younger children or hang out with adults, being bullied, or being a bully.
+Adults often mistakenly attribute the lack of social skills development to other causes.
+The observation of a child interacting with his or her peers will help to identify social skills.
 There are more formal ways to assess social skill development that can be conducted by a school psychologist, counselor, or speech/language therapist.

 The primary use of labeling (diagnosing in the health professions and classification in the educational setting) is about getting payment or funding for services.
-In order to really help children, we have to get past labeling and develop a full understanding of the unique set of strengths and obstacles that each child has.
+To truly help children, we have to get past labeling and develop a full understanding of the unique set of strengths and obstacles that each child has.

 Since children will often deny problems with kids at school either because they are embarrassed or because they don’t recognize they exist, parents need to do a little detective work if they suspect social problems.
-Talking to siblings who attend the same school, observing your child at school or at a playground or park, talking with teachers or other school professionals, asking other parents, and consulting with your child’s mental health professional are the best places to start.
+Talking to siblings who attend the same school, observing your child at school or a playground, talking with teachers or other school professionals, asking other parents, and consulting with your child’s mental health professional are the best places to start.

 Don’t worry!
-With the proper resources, time, patience, and encouragement, children with problems with social skills can be helped and begin to enjoy and benefit from social relationships with their peers.
+With the proper resources, time, patience, and encouragement, children who struggle with social skills can be helped and begin to enjoy and benefit from social relationships with their peers.